 AN OLD FAVOURITE:

-The Landmark Herodotus, edited by Robert Strassler, Free Press 1996.
+The Landmark Herodotus, edited by Robery Strassler, Free Press, 1996.

 On most of our gulet cruises, the onboard library includes the Landmark Herodotus.
 We already recommended it earlier this year on this blog.
 This wonderful edition of the Father of History's famous work combines the never-ending fascination of Herodotus' approach, ranging from a nearly modern rationalism to a scurrilous taste for anecdote, with a rich array of topical maps and illustrations.
 It makes what used to be a feared duty text for student of the Classics an actual joy to read.